SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Chat_Notification.md

    ![ChatIntegration Examples scripts](~/user-guide/images/chatops_notification_01_002.png)

-## Fetch the private chat for a user and send a notification
+## Step 2: Fetch the private chat for a user and send a notification

 1. Execute the *Fetch Private Chat Example* script with the email address of the user.